Andhra Pradesh CM claims animal fat used in Tirupati laddoos, YSRCP terms allegation ‘malicious’

 “No person would speak such words or make such accusations,” he said in a post on X.

-Another YSR Congress leader, YV Subha Reddy, claimed that the ghee for the temple was sourced for Rajasthan and that the previous government was committed to preserving the sanctity of the temple, The Times of India reported.
+Reddy, also claimed that the ghee for the temple was sourced for Rajasthan and that the previous government was committed to preserving the sanctity of the temple, The Times of India reported.

 Andhra Pradesh Congress Committee president YS Sharmila also said that Naidu should be held accountable for his remarks.